 By Cheikh Faye, Senior Research Officer The Countdown to 2030 regional initiative for Eastern and Southern Africa convened its second data analysis workshop in Naivasha, Kenya, July 9-13.
 In total, 37...

-Country institutional capacity for data analysis is improving but slowly and not keeping up with greater data availability.
-The capacity to analyze and effectively communicate results is, however, still lagging.
-In general, the Ministries of Health and National Statistical Offices in countries in the region have limited analytical and communication capacity, and there is variable institutional capacity outside of the Ministry e.g. national public health institutes.
+Country institutional capacity for data analysis is improving but very slowly and not keeping pace with greater data availability.
+In general, the Ministries of Health and National Statistical Offices in countries in East and Southern Africa have limited analytical and communication capacity, and there is variable institutional capacity outside of government, e.g. national public health institutes and academic institutions.
 There are several bright spots in the sub-region – institutes with greater capacity– but these often get overloaded with projects and requests from government and development partners.

-As part of Countdown to 2030, a global, multi-institutional initiative that aims to improve coverage measurement and monitoring, and strengthen the regional and country capacity for evidence generation and use, APHRC is coordinating a regional consortium that brings together research and public health institutions as well as government agencies from 19 countries of Eastern and Southern Africa (ESA), to help them better track and analyse data, and communicate research findings on maternal, newborn, child and adolescent health, reproductive health, and nutrition (RMNCAH&N)..
-It calls on governments and development partners to be accountable, identifies knowledge gaps, and proposes new actions to achieve universal coverage for women’s, children’s and adolescents’ health.
+As part of Countdown to 2030, a global, multi-institutional initiative that aims to improve coverage measurement and monitoring, and strengthen the regional and country capacity for evidence generation and use, APHRC coordinated a regional consortium that brought together research and public health institutions as well as government agencies from 19 countries of Eastern and Southern Africa (ESA), to help them better track and analyse data, and communicate research findings on maternal, newborn, child and adolescent health, reproductive health, and nutrition (RMNCAH&N).
+The initiative calls on governments and development partners to be accountable, identifies knowledge gaps, and proposes new actions to achieve universal coverage for women’s, children’s, and adolescents’ health.

 In the first phase, we were able to: